 “Qualified consultant” means a person with experience and training in the pertinent scientific discipline, and who is a qualified scientific expert with expertise appropriate for the relevant critical area subject in accordance with WAC 365-195-905.
 A qualified consultant must have obtained a B.S. or B.A. or equivalent degree in biology, engineering, environmental studies, fisheries, geomorphology, or related field, and have at least two years of related work experience.

-1. For wetlands, a qualified consultant must be a professional wetland scientist with experience delineating wetlands using the federal manuals and supplements, preparing wetlands reports, conducting function assessments, and developing and implementing mitigation plans.
+1. For wetlands, a qualified consultant must be a Professional Wetland Scientist with at least two years of full-time work as a wetlands professional, including delineating wetlands using the federal manuals and supplements, preparing wetlands reports, conducting function assessments, and developing and implementing mitigation plans.

 2. For habitat, a qualified consultant must have a degree in biology or a related degree and professional experience related to the subject species.